gabrielmoris/docker/kubernetes/imperative-approach/Readme.md

 # Start Kubernetes in declarative Approach

 It is possible to start kubernetes in the same way as docker compose.

-Creating a file `deployment.yaml` and run the command `kubectl apply -f=deployment.yaml`
+- For Deployment I create a file `deployment.yaml` and run the command `kubectl apply -f deployment.yaml`
+- For Service I create a file `service.yaml` and run the command `kubectl apply -f service.yaml`
+- To see the app in browser I run `minikube service backend`
+- To delete the deployment I run `kubectl delete -f deployment.yaml`